 Angie Dickinson had worked with actor David Janssen when she guest-starred in his series The Fugitive in the 1960's.
 While filming the TV drama A Sensitive, Passionate Man (1977) with Janssen in 1976, the newly separated Dickinson and Janssen began a 5-month affair.
 Dickinson later said of David Janssen that he was “A great gentleman, a great date, and a great love.”

-Angie Dickinson's career took an upswing when she co-starred in the erotic thriller Dressed to Kill (1980) starring Michael Caine.
-Dickinson had a body double for the nude scenes in Dressed to Kill, but her performance was sexually charged both her performance and the movie received critical acclaim.
-Below, the trailer for Dressed to Kill features Angie Dickinson and Michael Caine.
+Dickinson's career took an upswing when she co-starred in the erotic thriller Dressed to Kill (1980) starring Michael Caine.
+Dickinson had a body double for the nude scenes in Dressed to Kill, but her performance was sexually charged; both her performance and the movie received critical acclaim.
+This trailer for Dressed to Kill features Angie Dickinson and Michael Caine.

 Angie Dickinson's divorce from Burt Bacharach was finalized in 1981, the same year she turned 50; they remain friends today.
 That same year, Dickinson appeared in 3 movies:

 - Dial M for Murder (1981), a TV movie co-starring Christopher Plummer, with Michael Parks.

 - Charlie Chan and the Curse of the Dragon Queen (1981) co-starring Peter Ustinov, Lee Grant, with Richard Hatch, Michelle Pfeiffer, and Roddy McDowall.
 This was the second movie for both Dickinson and McDowall; they had both appeared in 1971's Pretty Maids All in a Row with Telly Savalas and Rock Hudson, and McDowall had guest-starred on Angie's Police Woman TV series.